This is my guide to how I approach weddings for a full day of activities. I’ll go through each stage on a timeline and explain how I work.

 Open dancing is the time where I play.
 I’ll do some fun stuff with my flash to get blurry light trail photos.
 I also like to get right in the action in the middle of the dance floor!

-Click here to see what a full day of wedding photography looks like.
+Click here to see photos from a recent wedding I shot.